 We turned him out into our spacious pasture to ‘run free’ with our herd of family horses.
 With noble and romantic intentions I had decided to ‘respect his wild origins’ and leave him untamed for life.
 Poco had something else in mind.

-All of my childhood movie-inspired images of captive wild horses yearning to be free faded fast as Poco made it quite clear that he much preferred the barn to the pasture and human company to that of other horses.
-He also thought that having good hay and grain delivered right into a feeder was clearly better than going to the trouble of grazing on wild grass.
+All of my childhood movie-inspired images of captive wild horses yearning to be free faded fast as Poco made it quite clear that he much preferred the barn to the pasture.
+Human company to that of other horses.
+And he thought that having good hay and grain delivered right into a feeder was clearly better than going to the trouble of grazing on wild grass.